learyjk/bellcurve.baby/README.md

 [ ] Favicon
 [ ] T/S Guesses on prod not going thorugh (staging too?)

+add announcement page
-info icon with popup under avg weight "7 lbs 6 oz roughly the national average newborn weight" H1's should be cherry bomb font and coral color block letters on homepage
+info icon with popup under avg weight "7 lbs 6 oz roughly the national average newborn weight" H1's should be cherry bomb font and coral color
+H2's should be cherry bomb font and dark color.
+Increase the kerning for readability. block letters on homepage